veeral-patel/harnesscd-example-apps/README.md

 # Harness CD & GitOps Example Apps

 This repository contains example applications for demoing Harness CD & GitOps functionality.

-Feel free use this to learn more about Harness CD & GitOps in your own Harness account, or fork this repo and push your own commits!
+Use this to learn more about Harness CD & GitOps in your own Harness account, or fork this repo and push your own commits!

 | Application | Description |
 |-------------|-------------|